 Restitution is compensation required of students who engage in theft, misuse, damage or destruction of institutional, group or private property.
 For some violations, fines may be imposed.
-The amount, form of payment for restitution and fines will be determined by the hearing officer(s).
+The amount, form of k.
+Psychological and/or Alcohol and Drug Assessment

 A required psychological or alcohol/drug assessment conducted by a licensed counselor at the University for the purposes of counseling only.
 The University reserves the right to request a formal diagnosis from a physician or other external provider, at the student's expense, and the ability to consult with external providers.